jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 Then you should have a look in the created files, to get a feeling of the process.
 They are in the folder `meshCase/constant/polyMesh` and especially in the file `points`.

-Afterwards you should review the created mesh with in a 3D viewer:
+Afterwards you should review the created mesh within the 3D viewer Paraview.
+At Windows start from the Search and in Linux execute:

     make view-mesh

 .3.
 CFD solving: starting the calculation
 ----------------------------------------------------------
-with the created mesh in `meshCase` and the exported setup-files in the folder `case` you can start the calculation with:
+with the created mesh in `meshCase` and the exported setup-files in the folder `case` you can start the calculation in WSL or Linux with:

     cd case
     ./Allrun